dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 38: Emulate extensible enums with interfaces

 *[5/5]* Enums in C++ and Java have the same issue in that they are not extensible.
 This tip proposes to use static final objects and subclassing.
 This also sounds like the right design in C++.
-I could not find any C++ guideline talking about this topic.
+I could not find any core guideline talking about this topic.

 ### Item 39: Prefer annotations to naming patterns